30 April 2020

 The villages Corcelles and Cormondrèche (canton of Neuchâtel) merged in 1889.

-The two villages had 560 inhabitants in 1750 and more than 4700 today.
-Even the plague in 1629 (160 deaths out of 500 inhabitants) did not slow down the growth of the population in the long term.
-Before the industrialization of the 19th century, the economy was mainly based on wine and agriculture.
+The two villages counted 560 inhabitants in 1750 and more than 4700 nowadays.
+Even the plague in 1629 (160 deaths out of 500 inhabitants) did not slow down the growth of the population in the longer term.